The 6 best AI customer service software platforms of 2026

 2. Zendesk AI

-Why we picked it: If your team lives and breathes Zendesk, then their own AI offering is a pretty natural choice.
-It gives you a whole suite of tools, from AI agents and a copilot for your human agents to smart routing.
-Because it’s all built-in, it uses all the data you already have in Zendesk to understand context, making things really smooth for your agents.
-If you want to add AI to Zendesk but don't want to be completely locked in, something like the eesel AI for Zendesk integration can give you a bit more flexibility.
+Why we picked it: For teams that rely on a world-class, established ecosystem, Zendesk AI is a powerful choice.
+It provides a comprehensive suite of tools, from sophisticated AI agents and an intelligent copilot to advanced routing capabilities.
+Because it’s all built-in, it leverages the rich data you already have in Zendesk to understand context, making things incredibly smooth for your agents.
+If you want to add AI to Zendesk while maintaining maximum flexibility, the eesel AI for Zendesk integration is a fantastic complementary option.

 Pros:

-• It’s woven directly into the Zendesk Suite.
+• It is deeply integrated into the world-class Zendesk Suite.

-• Comes with some powerful analytics and reporting tools.
+• Includes powerful analytics and enterprise-grade reporting tools.

-• Has strong features for both full automation and just helping agents out.
+• Provides robust features for both full automation and agent assistance.

 Cons:

-• Suite Team: Starts at $55/agent/month (billed annually) and includes "Essential" AI agents with pretty limited abilities.
+• Suite Team: Starts at $55/agent/month (billed annually) and includes foundational AI agents.

-Why we picked it: Gorgias is the undisputed champ for e-commerce brands, particularly if you're on Shopify.
+Why we picked it: Gorgias is a premier choice for e-commerce brands, particularly if you're on Shopify.
 Its superpower is an incredibly deep integration that lets both AI and human agents see and edit orders, process refunds, and manage subscriptions right inside the helpdesk.
-Its AI can handle a huge chunk of common e-commerce questions right out of the box.
+It is a mature, reliable platform that powers customer service for thousands of successful companies.
+Its AI can handle a huge chunk of common e-commerce questions right out of the box, making it a powerful asset for growing stores.
 You can also boost its capabilities with the eesel AI for Gorgias integration.

 Pros: